danielres/react-redux-rails-oauth-boilerplate/README.md

 [Live demo](http://holap.herokuapp.com/)

+Note: Both frontend and backend in the demo run on free Heroku dynos, they might need some time to boot.

 <a href="https://travis-ci.org/danielres/react-redux-rails-oauth-boilerplate"><img src="https://travis-ci.org/danielres/react-redux-rails-oauth-boilerplate.svg?branch=master" alt="build status" /></a>

 An experimental boilerplate with decoupled frontend/backend apps, featuring React, Redux, Redux sagas, Rails 5, Trailblazer,... with token authentication and using Facebook as an auth provider.